FarronF/limerick-council-meetings/meetings/2018/02/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 10th January 2018.md

 the Developer along the riverbank.
 He asked if the Roche family could be relocated and

 highlighted the effects of river erosion at other properties along New St. Abbeyfeale.
+He
+---
-He--- proposed that the OPW take ownership of the section of the Rivers Feale and Alaughaun
+proposed that the OPW take ownership of the section of the Rivers Feale and Alaughaun

 which flow through Abbeyfeale and that the Minister of State with responsibility for the